adaltas/node-csv/src/index.coffee.md

           isString = typeof quoted_match is 'string'
           isRegExp = quoted_match instanceof RegExp
           if not isString and not isRegExp
-            throw Error "Invalid Option: quoted_match must be a string or a regex, got #{JSON.stringify quoted_match}"
+            throw new Error "Invalid Option: quoted_match must be a string or a regex, got #{JSON.stringify quoted_match}"
         # Backward compatibility
         options.cast.boolean = options.cast.bool if options.cast.bool
         # Custom cast